Intentional and diverse

 Reading

-Reading is taught with a combination of meaning and phonics based strategies and students are provided with a lots of opportunities to interact with reading (read aloud, shared reading, guided reading,independent reading and book groups.
+Reading is taught with a combination of meaning- and phonics-based strategies.
 Students progress from learning to read in grades K/1 and transition to reading to learn by the time they have completed 5th grade.

 Writing